Hamilton Marsh Conditional Purchase

 Why are my questions not being shared with everyone as you stated you would do?

-bradmcarthur asked 6 days ago
+bradmcarthur asked about 2 months ago

 All the questions asked through the Q&A function of the Get Involved website have been answered publicly and are available to be viewed by anyone.
 Here is the link the Q&A section getinvolved.rdn.ca/hamilton-marsh-conditional-purchase?tool=qanda#tool_tab.
 You can also navigate to it be scrolling to the start of the "What's New" section of the Get Involved website, you should see a title beside "What's New" labeled "Questions", if you click on the word Questions it will show a list of the questions posed by members of the community and the answers the RDN has provided.
 Please note, questions only appear on this list after an answer has been provided.